Sweating sickness: Final outbreak

 The last major outbreak of the disease occurred in England in 1551.
 Although burial patterns in smaller towns in Europe suggest that the disease may have been present elsewhere first, the outbreak is recorded to have begun in Shrewsbury in April.
 It killed around 1,000 there, spreading quickly throughout the rest of England, all but disappearing by October.
 It was more prevalent among younger men than other groups, possibly due to their greater social exposure.
 John Caius wrote his eyewitness account A Boke or Counseill Against the Disease Commonly Called the Sweate, or Sweatyng Sicknesse.
+Caius ascribed the cause to dirt and filth, although some modern investigators have considered it to be a form of influenza.

-Henry Machin also recorded it in his diary:
+Henry Machyn also recorded it in his diary: